Usually, when you change a job, something painful happens:

 Building expertise that can differentiate you over competitors is great.
 But you need to articulate what you do and how you’re different memorably.

 Now, it’s your turn:

 Use the nine personal profile examples and the step-by-step process to build a remarkable personal brand statement for yourself.
-Also, remember that the personal brand statement is a dynamic entity.
-Ideally, you should revisit it each year to reflect the progress in your professional career.
+Remember that the statement is a dynamic entity.
+Ideally you should revisit it each year to reflect the progress in your professional career.